pavulon18/gcas_timesheet_php_website/README.md

 union contract, and the calculations go to a whole new level.

 DESCRIPTION OF PROBLEM
-According to federal law, people who work 24 hour shifts can be docked 8 hours of sleep time provided these people have the reasonable expectation to be able to get at least 5 hours sleep.
+According to United States federal law, people who work 24 hour shifts can be docked 8 hours of sleep time provided these people have the reasonable expectation to be able to get at least 5 hours sleep.
 During that 8 hour sleep time, if they are required to work then they must be paid for their time.
 If they do not get their 5 hours of sleep,